rohdimp24/MLNotes/linear_regression.md

 HarvestRain -0.0039715  0.0008538  -4.652 0.000154 ***
 WinterRain   0.0010755  0.0005073   2.120 0.046694 *
 Age          0.0239308  0.0080969   2.956 0.007819 **

+The std.Error determines how much the varaiable value will vary from the estimated value The t-value =estimate/std.error.
+We are looking for large t-values as it means that the std.error is less and hence the variatuion from teh estimated value  is low

+The actual coefficient lies in the interval (coeff(estimated)-2*SE,coeff(estimated)+2*SE).The coeff that we get in the lm() is the estimated coeff and may not be equal to the actual but the confidence interval will tell us that the actual value lies in this interval

 The coefficient values are estimated.
 We can determine the confidence interval of what should be the true estimates (coeff+t-value at .95*SE,coeff-t-value at .95*SE)